georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

   families
 so that direct simulation from full conditional can be easily implemented ?

-For alpha, beta and tau2 it is easy to recognize a conjugate model and retrieve the full conditional from the functional form; infact for alpha and beta we have a normal-normal model, and for tau2 we have a normal-inversgamma model; so the posteriors are known and in particular they are:
+For alpha, beta and tau2 it is easy to recognize a conjugate model and retrieve the full conditional from the functional form; in fact for alpha and beta we have a normal-normal model, and for tau2 we have a normal-inverse-gamma model; so the posteriors are known and in particular they are:

 $$
 \alpha_{post} \sim N(\frac{b_\alpha}{a_{\alpha}}, \frac{1}{a_{\alpha}}) \\